 - Why did you include the items that you selected? - Analyze these items.
-What do they reveal about your perspective on things that are important to you? - What does this perspective tell you about yourself?
+What do they tell you about your perspective of things that are important to you? - What does this perspective tell you about yourself?

-Tape your index card on the back of your box for future reference.
-Share what you learned about yourself with a friend or family member.
+Tape your index card on the back of your box for future reference, and share with someone what you learned about yourself during this project.

 Perspectives can change in mathematics, through transformations.
-Begin with a parallelogram ABCD that has coordinates A(4,-4), B(8,8), C(15,3) and D(8,-1).
+We will begin with parallelogram ABCD with coordinates A(4,-4), B(8,8), C(15,3) and D(8,-1).
 Consider the following transformations and predict how the lengths, perimeter, area and angle measures will change: